CrazyKoodaa/futures-trading-system/layer1_development/backend/docs/At the beginning of each conversation.md

    - Explain any non-obvious API behaviors or requirements
    - Document any workarounds for known limitations

-6. Use the folder .\layer1_development\enhanced_rithmic_admin
+6. Use the folder futures-trading-system\layer1_development\backend

 7. (If needed) Create and use folder structure for new files. f.e. outputs --> output, logging --> logs, testscripts --> tests, etc...

 8. When fixing a error, just replace the lines within the files that are causing errors.
 Do not change anything else.

-9. execute pylint and Pylance on the file you are working and put the output into a file called pylint_output-(datetime.now).txt (or pylance_output-(datetime.now).txt).
-Then read the pylint_output-(datetime.now).txt (or pylance_output-(datetime.now).txt) file and fix the issues found by pylint.
+9. execute pylint, mypy, black (if it doesn't exist in the venv install it) on the file you are working and put the output into a file called command_output-(datetime.now).txt.
+Then read the output files and fix the issues found by the commands.

+10. when new files are created, then use the approbiate folders. f.e. fix_imports.py should be placed in the folder fix_imports.
+    - If there is no folder yet create one.
+    - If there is already a folder but the file name does not match the folder name, rename the file to match the folder name.
+    - If there is already a folder and the file name matches the folder name, place the file in the correct folder.
+    - If there is already a folder and the file name does not match the folder name, create a new folder with the same name as the file and move the file into the new folder.

 Please confirm you understand these rules at the beginning of our conversation.